Main Help Page

 How are Ranks Decided?

-KGS uses a system that continuously scans all rated games that a user played in the last 180 days to compute the rank for that player.
-If you have no games, your rank will be shown as a "?".
-Once you play a single rated game against a player with a rank, you will be given a rank estimate.
-This estimate will be shown as a rank with a "?" after it.
-For example, if you beat a 4k player in an even game, you will immediately become "3k?" in rank.
+KGS uses a system that continuously scans all ranked games that a user played in the last 180 days to compute the rank for that player.
+If you have no games, your rank is shown as a "?".
+Once you play a single rated game against a player with a rank, you are given a rank estimate.
+This estimate is shown as a rank with a "?" after it.
+For example, if you beat a 4k player in an even game, you immediately become "3k?" in rank.

-After you play more games, the "?" will disappear from your rank.
-Exactly when this happens depends on the games you play, but usually once you have two wins against solidly ranked players and two losses against solidly ranked players your "?" will go away.
+After you play more games, the "?" disappears from your rank.
+Exactly when this happens depends on how many games you play, but usually once you have two wins against solidly ranked players and two losses against solidly ranked players your "?" goes away.

-More details on the math behind the rating system is also available.
+More details on the math behind the rating system are available.

 Special Marks in Ranks